21 Israeli troops are killed in the deadliest attack on the military since the Gaza offensive began

 Diaa Rashwan, head of Egypt's State Information Service, said Monday that any Israeli move to occupy the border area would "lead to a serious threat" to relations between the two countries, which signed a landmark peace treaty over four decades ago.
 Egypt is also deeply concerned about any potential influx of Palestinian refugees into its Sinai Peninsula.

-Rashwan said Egypt was in full control of the border after taking a number of measures in recent years, including the creation of a 5-kilometer (3-mile) buffer zone and the construction of barriers above and below ground.

-Jobain reported from Rafah, Gaza Strip.
-Associated Press writers Samy Magdy in Cairo and Melanie Lidman in Jerusalem contributed to this report.
+Magdy reported from Cairo and Jobain from Rafah, Gaza Strip.
+Associated Press writer Melanie Lidman in Jerusalem contributed to this report.

 Credit: AP